younes-damouna/gad-lift/README.md

 ### User

-- **Effortless Living**: As a user, I want a device that lifts my gadgets to my doorstep, so I can relax and enjoy my home without the heavy lifting.
+- **Effortless Living**: As a user, I want a device that lifts my gadgets to my doorstep, so I can relax without the heavy lifting.
 - **Family Access**: As a user, I want to register family members on the app, enabling everyone in my family to use the device and share in the convenience.
 - **App Control**: As a user, I want to call the device using a mobile app, eliminating the need for a physical remote control and making the process seamless.